olsenvince/CreativeCoding1_HW/FinalProject/ReadMe.md

 there are definitely some things that I wish I had more time or skill to work on such as making the button more aesthetically pleasing to look at.
 As well as the arm rotating, i think it could be a lot smoother.
 But I got everything off my list from earlier checked off, so I'm satisfied with submitting it.

+OK SO THE LIVE SITE ISNT WORKING
+SO IM TOTALLY NORMAL AND OK ABOUT THIS (im panicking)

+i have three options for myself because no one in the discord server has yet to know how to help and I don't think an email will reach anyone before the deadline so
+- just send in the github link
+- make a new repository for the final specifically. because i feel like somehow in the other files are not helping? idk, everything was working with github pages until after week 8 i think so im not sure what went wrong
+- *cry
+- or a mixure of all three